KrugerElephant/lsasaf_data_access/tutorials/MSG/CONTRIBUTING.md

 conda  install -c conda-forge nbstripout
 ```

-After running the commit it will execute tests defined in pre-commit-config.yaml for us i.e nbstripout
+After running the commit it will execute tests defined in pre-commit-config.yaml for us i.e. nbstripout
 If it has to delete the output it modifies the staged file and the user has to add and commit again.
 To ignore the hook `--no-verify` flag is added.